 The region’s population is (at least relatively speaking) in decline, it is ageing, the economic importance is becoming negligent, innovations take place elsewhere in the world, the region’s countries have for decades been vassal states under an external superpower.
 Europe as a whole is splitting apart in infighting, selfishness and an overburdened welfare state.

-The countries above are the 24 I have been to.
+The countries above are the 24 in North and Central Europe that Sandalsand has been to.
 Click to view all posts from each country.

 My definition of North and Central Europe encompasses everything north of the Mediterranean Ocean, including parts of Eastern Europe.
 Sandalsand’s travels in this world region are numerous.
 Obviously, I have lived here all my life.
 If I was to attempt a resume of my travels in this region, I would not know where to start or finish, or how.